danyard14/Deep-Learning/Assignment_2/Readme.md

 # Assignment 2
-##### Use of Recurrent Neural network to predict stocks and random number sequences.
+##### Use of Recurrent Neural Networks to predict stocks and random number sequences.